Minimally Invasive Hammer Toe Treatment

 What are hammer toes?

 Hammer toes, claw toes, and mallet toes are caused by an imbalance in the structure of the foot.
 Tendons in the foot pull the toe into an unusual and often painful position.
 This can result in a deformity causing the affected toe to become permanently bent into a position resembling a hammer.
+Hammer toes can be very painful if left untreated and severely effect your quality of life.
+If you suffer from hammer toe, Milwaukee Surgery Center has a number of hammer toe treatment options available.

 How does Milwaukee Surgery Center treat hammer toe?

+In some cases it may be possible to treat hammer toe without surgery.
+For some people, specially made hammer toe splints or pads can help alleviate symptoms of hammer toe.
+In many cases however, hammer toe surgery is necessary.
 We treat hammer toes with one of three minimally invasive surgical procedures.
 Dr. Stephen Weissman’s minimally invasive surgery is faster, safer, and more cost effective than other surgical procedures.
 Dr. Weissman will discuss which of these surgeries would be the best fit for your unique situation with you during consultation.

 If I choose to have hammer toe surgery at Milwaukee Surgery Center, what can I expect?